-In this unit on however computers work, we’re principally about to be handling binary numbers. it is important to know the positional notation additionally although, as a result of they will pop throughout later units and simply usually, within the lifetime of a computer programmer.
+In this unit however computers work, we’re principally about to be handling binary numbers. it is important to know the positional notation additionally although, as a result, they will pop throughout later units and simply usually, within the lifetime of a computer programmer.

 As one example from my life, internet developers use positional notation numbers to represent colors.
 We tend to describe colors as a mix of 3 components: red, green, and blue.